confio/tgrade/docs/proto/proto-docs.md

 <a name="confio.poe.v1beta1.Params"></a>

 ### Params
-Params defines the parameters for the staking module.
+Params defines the parameters for the PoE module.

 | Field | Type | Label | Description |